Daniel20140101/Daniel20140101/README.md

 ![My GIF](https://github.com/Daniel20140101/Daniel/blob/main/Elements/jake-comingheremoreoftenlately.gif?raw=true)

 ### 👨‍💻 About Me
 I'm a passionate programmer and designer who loves to create and innovate.
-With a strong foundation in software development and a flair for design, I aim to merge creativity with technology.
+With some knowledge about software development and a flair for design, I aim to merge creativity with technology.

 ### 🔧 Technologies & Tools
 - **Programming Languages:** Python, Java, C, C++, HTML & CSS, JavaScript